k41ju/k41ju/README.md

 - I’m k41ju.
-- I don't code.
+- I don't code, yet.
-- I kind of want to learn python.
+- I want to learn python.
 - I need to do projects.
 - See me on Hack the Box. 🖥️